 - Registration – The identity and contact data that you provide when registering to use our website or subscribing to our services will be used to provide you with the services you have subscribed to

 - Enquiries – If you contact us, we will use the identity and contact data that you supply in order to deal with and/or respond to your request or as is necessary for the performance of a contract with you or in order to take a step at your request prior to entering into a contract and/or where such processing is in our legitimate interests.
-We may also retain a record of that correspondence
+We may also retain a record of that correspondence.

 - Performance of a contract – We will process your identity, contact, and transaction data where it is necessary for the performance of a contract we are about to enter into or have entered into with you

-- Advertising, marketing and public relations – We may use your identity, contact and profile data to form a view on what we think you may want or need or what may be of interest to you as our customer, and in doing so, we may periodically send promotional emails about new services, special offers and other information that is deemed relevant to your use of our services.
+- Advertising, marketing, and public relations – We may use your identity, contact and profile data to form a view on what we think you may want or need or what may be of interest to you as our customer, and in doing so, we may periodically send promotional emails about new services, special offers and other information that is deemed relevant to your use of our services.
 This is necessary for our legitimate interests in growing and developing our business, including our services.
 In addition, you will receive marketing communications from us if you have requested information from us or purchased services from us and, in each case, have not opted out of receiving that marketing.
 However, we will ask for express consent before we share your personal data with any third party for marketing purposes.
 You can ask us to stop sending marketing communications by contacting us

 - Surveys – If you choose to complete a survey that we use for research purposes, we will retain the information that you provide in response to that survey.
 This is necessary for our legitimate interest in understanding our customers, developing our business, and informing our marketing strategy

 - Administration – We may use your identity, contact, and technical data to protect our business and our website, including troubleshooting, data analysis, testing, system maintenance, support, reporting, and hosting of data.
-This is necessary for our legitimate interest in running our business, the provision of administration and IT services, and network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise, and for compliance with our legal obligations
+This is necessary for our legitimate interest in running our business, the provision of administration and IT services, and network security to prevent fraud and in the context of a business reorganization or group restructuring exercise, and for compliance with our legal obligations

 - Website analytics – Technical and usage data may be collected as you navigate our website.
-We do this to find out things such as the number of visitors to the various parts of the website and to help us improve the website’s content and customise the content or layout of the website for you, in accordance with our legitimate interests.
+We do this to find out things such as the number of visitors to the various parts of the website and to help us improve the website’s content and customize the content or layout of the website for you in accordance with our legitimate interests.
 This is necessary for our legitimate interest in defining types of customers for our services, keeping our website updated and relevant, developing our business and informing our marketing strategy

 - Casting analytics – Technical and usage data may be collected automatically.
-We do this to find out what content providers are consumed and to help us improve the quality of the streaming service.
+We do this to find out what content providers are consuming and to help us improve the quality of the streaming service.
 This is necessary for our legitimate interest in defining the types of providers and content for our services, providing our patterns with reports, developing our business and informing our marketing strategy

 - Fault reporting – If you contact us to report a fault with our website.
 In that case, we will use the identity and contact data provided to rectify that fault in accordance with our legitimate interests